This

 unsuspecting Meredith.
 Blackmailing Hutton for a chunk of the

-is quite aware of her husband's affair with the latter and the ladies
+is quite aware of her husband's affair with the latter, and the ladies

 Mush-mouthed

 police detective created by writer Georges Simenon.
-Laughton appears
+Laughton usually steals every scene with facial expressions and body language,

 sometimes humorously, as in the handwriting analysis scene regarding